Canon SX40 vs Panasonic TZ95

 It is notable that the SX40 has a hotshoe, while the TZ95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TZ95 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX40 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX40 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX40 was succeeded by the Canon SX50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX40 and TZ95 can be found, respectively, in the Canon SX40 Manual (free pdf) or the online Panasonic TZ95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX40 and the Panasonic TZ95?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.